EPCCed/eidf-docs/docs/services/s3/getting-started.md

     In the following, there are references to a region, `us-east-1`.
 This is a default, it does **not** mean that the EIDF S3 Service is hosted in the US, it is not!

     There is no need to specify an S3 service region when listing buckets, files or downloading files.
 An S3 service region only needs to be specified when creating buckets or uploading files.

+!!!
+Note "Using public project buckets and the public buckets in the EIDF Data Publishing Service"

+    Public project buckets and public buckets in the [EIDF Data Publishing Service](../datapublishing/service.md), and their files, can be read anonymously i.e., they do not require credentials such as an access key to be provided.
+You only need to know the project ID (of form 'eidfNNN' and bucket name).

 ---